daniele3b/SafeWater/Assignment2/tech.md

 ```

 In the first part of the function we get the device_id from the command line, it is the third parameter.
-Using the device_id we configure the EMCUTE_ID and topics using the **strcat** function available thanks to string.h, we check also id the number of parameters given from the command line is lower than 3.
+Using the device_id we configure the EMCUTE_ID and topics using the **strcat** function available thanks to string.h, we check also if the number of parameters given from the command line is lower than 3.
 We parse the first argument that represents the **ipv6 of the broker**.

 ```